 Given the nature of personalized medicine, the FDA places high priority on helping to ensure that the agency, drug manufacturers, physicians and patients have adequate information about the product and its use.
 Product labeling and tracking of use in the marketplace are critical to the proper application of personalized medication tools.

-Facts: Personalized Medicine: Quick
+Quick Facts: Personalized Medicine: Quick

 - Every person has a unique variation of the human genome.